thibautdavoult/thibautdavoult.github.io/README.md

 This is my website.
-I use it to tinker with HTML/CSS and learn Git in the process.
+I use it to tinker with HTML/CSS, as well as Javascript.
+I learn the basics of git in the process.

-You can see it at: http://thibautdavoult.github.io/mypage
+No custom domain name set up yet, so you can see it at: http://thibautdavoult.github.io/